palewire/storytracker/docs/pythoninterfaces.rst

     :param str path: The path to the archived file.
 Its file name must conform to the conventions of :py:func:`storytracker.create_archive_filename`.
     :return: An :py:class:`ArchivedURL` object
     :rtype: :py:class:`ArchivedURL`
-    :raises ArchiveFileNameError: If the file's name cannot not be parsed using the conventions of :py:func:`storytracker.create_archive_filename`.
+    :raises ArchiveFileNameError: If the file's name cannot be parsed using the conventions of :py:func:`storytracker.create_archive_filename`.

 Example usage: